ajaynarang/web3-login/README.md

 ## Usage
 - **Open Demo Application**: Access this [demo](https://web3-login-five.vercel.app/) link to try out the application, or follow the instructions in the local setup section below.

 - **Wallet Setup** *(Skip if wallet is already installed)*: To begin, click on the 'Sign In with Web3 Wallet' button.
 This will provide you with the necessary links to download wallet applications as Chrome extensions or mobile apps.
-(We recommend starting with MetaMask).
+(I would recommend starting with MetaMask).
   - **Install the Wallet:** Download and install the chosen wallet extension or mobile application on your device.
   - **Launch the Wallet:** Open the installed wallet and follow the provided instructions to begin the setup process.
   - **Generate Seed Phrases:** You will be prompted to generate a set of seed phrases (aka a recovery phrase).
 These seed phrases are important for wallet restoration.